denoland/docs/runtime/tutorials/connecting_to_databases.md

 title: "Connecting to databases"
 ---

+It is common for applications to store and retrieve data from databases.
+Deno supports connecting to many database management systems.

 The Deno community has published a number of third-party modules that make it easy to connect to popular databases like MySQL, Postgres, and MongoDB.